-Perhaps the most common type of marital agreement, prenuptial agreements are signed between partners who are soon-to-be married.
-Prenuptial agreements tend to be primarily created in order to protect whatever individually owned assets either of the parties wishes to protect from equitable distribution in the event of a divorce, and can also lay the groundwork for how equitable distribution would be handled should the couple divorce.
-This can serve to not only greatly reduce the time and stress of a potential divorce, but also allow each party to feel more secure entering into the complex legal and financial relationship that marriage is.
+Perhaps the most common type of marital agreement, prenuptial agreements are signed between partners who are soon-to-be-married.
+Prenuptial agreements are generally created to protect whatever individually-owned assets either of the parties wishes to protect from equitable distribution in the event of a divorce.
+Prenuptial agreements may also lay the groundwork for how equitable distribution would be handled should the couple divorce.
+This only greatly reduces the time and stress of a potential divorce, but it also allows each party to feel more secure entering into the complex legal and financial relationship that marriage is.

 Most courts will view your relationship and your willingness to sign a prenuptial agreement as a business arrangement, done without some of the emotional compromises that may come with an agreement like a postnuptial agreement, for example.
 For this reason, it is much easier for the terms of a prenuptial agreement to be enforced should they come into question, given the couple who entered into the prenuptial agreement followed the necessary requirements for drafting a legal and enforceable prenuptial agreement.
-Those requirements are (as they are for all marital agreements):
+Those requirements are as follows:

 - Each party entering into the prenuptial agreement must retain separate legal counsel, or expressly waive their right to counsel in writing

 - Any assets mentioned in the prenuptial agreement must be accurately valued, and fully disclosed

 - Each party must be given an appropriate amount of time to consider whether or not they wish to enter into the proposed prenuptial agreement